 - (a) all of the interests of the acquirer and related persons of the acquirer included or to be included in the arrangement mentioned in subsection (1); and - (b) the dutiable value of each relevant acquisition.

 Under the Administration Act, the requirement under this subsection is a lodgement requirement for which a failure to comply is an offence under section 121 of that Act.

-181 Unencumbered value of Queensland land-holdings of land rich corporation
+182 Unencumbered value of land-holdings of subsidiary of landholder